Construction information and updates

 Trucks are accessing the northern breakwater site via the Resolute Way roundabout.
 For more information on truck movements to and from site, download our Truck Movements Fact Sheet.

-Earthworks are now complete at the southern end of the project, with the construction zone established to the south of the existing boat ramp.
+Earthworks were completed at the southern end of the project in March 2021, with the construction zone established to the south of the existing boat ramp.

-The project site office is operational, construction of the southern breakwater commenced mid-April 2021.
+The project site office is operational, and construction of the southern breakwater commenced mid-April 2021.
+Work is ongoing at the southern breakwater, with its final length of 1.18km expected to be reached in the first quarter of 2022.
 Click to view the progress of the southern breakwater.

 Trucks are accessing the southern breakwater site via the new, reconfigured Boat Harbour Quays intersection.
 For more information on truck movements to and from site, download our Truck Movements Fact Sheet.